luizbgomide/EclipsePhase2e-ptbr/src/15/07-identity-systems.md

 **Log 0131AF09:1200:** 12 of the detained individuals cleared and released.
 Final individual, Morten Zola, held for further investigation after additional anomalies discovered when matching their nanotat ID.

-**Log 0131AF09:1230:** A routine analysis of Zola's mesh presence detected current activity in Zola's socnet accounts despite the suspect being held in mesh isolation.
+**Log 0131AF09:1230:** A routine analysis of Zola’s mesh presence detected current activity in Zola’s socnet accounts despite the suspect being held in mesh isolation.
 When questioned, Zola denied having any active forks.

-**Log 0131AF09:1300:** Zola's mesh activity correlated with public sensor searches.
-An individual matching Zola's pod morph and biometrics identified.
+**Log 0131AF09:1300:** Zola’s mesh activity correlated with public sensor searches.
+An individual matching Zola’s pod morph and biometrics identified.
 Suspect possible identity theft.
 Security team dispatched.

 **Log 0131AF09:1400:** Second Zola brought in for questioning.
 Same anomalies as First Zola with brainprint and nanotat IDs.
 Possibly ID thieves working in tandem.
 Effort initiated to locate original Morten Zola.

-**Log 0131AF09:1500:** A visit to Zola's registered residence located a Third Zola, again with anomalous ID.
+**Log 0131AF09:1500:** A visit to Zola’s registered residence located a Third Zola, again with anomalous ID.
 Unable to yet ascertain which is original.

 **Log 0131AF09:1700:** Habitat-wide sensor sweep detected six other active Zolas, all with matching morphs and biometrics.
 Two resisted arrest with armed violence and were killed.
 Four others captured.